bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 **Specifying a request value only**
 If you only specify a request value, pods will be deployed with the configured request, and will have the default limit applied of:

-* CPU Limit: 250m
+* CPU limit: 250m
-* Memory Limit: 1Gi
+* Memory limit: 1Gi

 **Creating a deployment with a request that is higher than the default limit**
 If you create a deployment with a request value that is higher than the default limits above, you will be required to define a limit.